dcoope33/Personal-Projects-Public/School_Game/README.txt

     vector of bools and has a method that tells if a pixel is solid or not.

+5. In order to make the backgrounds work (not being able to walk through walls and objects) I use a boolian vector that tracks wether every pixel is "solid" or walkable.
+I have a function that takes in a black and white image and turns it into a boolian vector that I can then use.
+This works nicely because it is simple and all I have to do is create a black and white version of my background images.
+This easy to do and is easily edited and scalable.

     All of these things combnined allows me to easily scale by adding new levels or entities as needed without having to modify the game loop and rendering/animations.